STUDENT ELIGIBILITY AND SCHOOL BUS SAFETY GUIDE

-4. Bus drivers may assign seats to the students and may change seating assignments as needed.
+4. Bus drivers will assign seats to the students and may change seating assignments as needed.

 5. To ensure the safety and security of all students on Decatur ISD buses, parents may not board a school bus at any time.

 If a student misses the bus, it is the parents’ or guardians’ responsibility to provide transportation to and from school.
 Parents/guardians, please instruct your children on procedures to follow if they miss the bus.